u-boot/u-boot/doc/usage/environment.rst

 *Note* - these variables don't have to be defined for all boards, some boards currently use other variables for these purposes, and some boards use these variables for other purposes.

+Also note that most of these variables are just a commonly used set of variable names, used in some other variable definitions, but are not hard-coded anywhere in U-Boot code.

 ================= ============== ================ ==============
 Image             File Name      RAM Address      Flash Location